This guidance outlines the required criteria and provides general advice for the preparation of new deed plans.

 Property reports service

-The keeper provides a pre-registration report service, the level 2 and level 3 plans report will identify if the plan is suitable for registration purposes and also compares the boundaries of the plot against the base map to establish if they correspond with the physical features defined on the Ordnance map.
+The keeper provides a pre-registration plans report service.
+This will identify if the plan is suitable for registration purposes and also compares the boundaries of the plot against the base map to establish if they correspond with the physical features defined on the Ordnance Survey map.

 Find out more about our reports.